Gravitating vortices and the Einstein--Bogomol'nyi equations: Introduction

 \begin{theorem} If $(\PP^1,L,\phi)$ admits a solution of the gravitating vortex equations with $\alpha > 0$, then \eqref{eq:ineqtau} holds and the divisor $D$ is polystable for the $\textup{SL}(2,\CC)$-action. \end{theorem}

 The key idea for its proof comes from the observation that the powerful methods of the theory of symplectic and GIT quotients are ideally suited to analyze the gravitating vortex equations.
+Using the general theory for coupled equations developed in \cite{AGG}, in Sections \ref{sec:futaki}--\ref{sec:geodesics} we construct obstructions to the existence of solutions for the gravitating vortex equations on $\PP^1$, and apply them to prove Theorem \ref{th:Yangconjectureintro}.
+Observe that, even though the equations \eqref{eq:gravvortexeq} depend on the section $\phi \in H^0(\Sigma,L)$, our obstruction, alike Yang's existence criterion, only depends on the line spanned by $\phi$.

 Combining now Theorems~\ref{th:Yangintro} and~\ref{th:Yangconjectureintro}, we obtain a correspondence theorem for the Einstein--Bogomol'nyi equations.